anydotcrypto/docs.any.sender/docs/echoRecipe/README.md

 ```

 #### 7. Send the relay transaction!
-Now that everything is set up, all that's left to do is send the relay transaction to the any.sender API.
+Now that everything is set up, all that's left to do is to send the relay transaction to the any.sender API.
 This `relay` function just sets some headers and executes a POST to the any.sender API with the relay transaction as the payload.
 ```js
 const receipt = await anySenderClient.relay(signedTx);
 ```
-The returned receipt contains the receipt signer signature, and can be stored until the user is sure the transaction has been mined.
+The returned receipt contains the receipt signer's signature, and can be stored until the user is sure the transaction has been mined.
 This signature is also checked inside the relay function to ensure it corresponds to the receipt signer used to construct the client.

 #### 8. Wait ...
 We execute the run function which will send the relay transaction and wait until it's mined.